Chapter 5: Integer Sequences and Their Application in Learning

 17 987

 Just by looking at it, hopefully you see the pattern.
 Each number is the sum of the previous two numbers.
 The loop in this program needed to swap the numbers in ax and bx each time before the next add.
 Technically, there are two other ways I could have achieved it.
 I could have used ecx as a temporary storage.
-I also could have used the xchg instruction which does the same thing, but the stack provided me a convenient way of doing it.
-We only needed to save the ax register before it was overwritten with bx, then we pop into bx the pushed ax from earlier.
+I also could have used the xchg instruction, which does the same thing, but the stack provided me a convenient way of doing it.
+We only needed to save the ax register before it was overwritten with bx, then we popped into bx the pushed ax from earlier.
 None of these methods is more correct than any other, but I tend to favor simplicity and therefore am limiting the type of instructions I use.
-I also think that using a third register or even another memory location is acceptable for something like this, but since the stack is already used for function calls and is an expected part of Assembly, there is no reason not to use it, especially when we only need to save one register.
+I also think that using a third register or even another memory location is acceptable for something like this.
+Still, since the stack is already used for function calls and is an expected part of Assembly, there is no reason not to use it, especially when we only need to save one register.

 Powers of 2